 The once-mighty Drifters were now thrashing about with no direction at all.

-Just a few weeks later, on May 28, 1958 (after "Itchy Twitchy Feeling" had been released) both Bobby Hendricks and Jimmy Oliver re-joined the Drifters, as a favor to George Treadwell, who couldn't come up with a new lead singer in time for a big show.
-A commitment had to be honored for a Dr. Jive show at the Apollo Theater.
+Just a few weeks later, on May 28, 1958 (after "Itchy Twitchy Feeling" had been released) both Bobby Hendricks and Jimmy Oliver re joined the Drifters, as a favor to George Treadwell, who couldn't come up with a new lead singer in time to honor a commitment for a Dr. Jive show at the Apollo Theater.
 Others on the bill were Ray Charles, the Heartbeats, the Cadillacs, the Cookies, Ann Cole, Tiny Topsy, Mary Ann Fisher, Solomon Burke, and the Crowns (a group that was the remnant of the 5 Crowns, a New York City street-corner group that had actually been around longer than the Drifters).

 Amazingly, the advertisement for the show had "Moonlight Bay" next to the Drifters name.
 I asked Bobby if they actually sang it at the Apollo.
 His answer: "Heck, no!
 We didn't want to get thrown out of there!"
 He also said: "If Jimmy Oliver had been with us, we never would have done 'Moonlight Bay'."